• Skip to primary navigation

 Add in the walnuts and shredded coconut, until combined.
 Set aside to cool.

-Assembling the Do Nothing Cake
+Assembling the Cake

-Classic Do Nothing Cake is basically a poke cake, so as soon as its out of the oven, poke holes on the entire surface with a fork or the back of a wooden spoon.
+Classic Do Nothing cake is basically a poke cake, so as soon as it's out of the oven, poke holes on the entire surface with a fork or the back of a wooden spoon.

 Pour over the frosting all over the surface of the cake evenly.